nuxy/nodejs-restful-jsonapi-seed/README.md

 > Why use Babel, and not TypeScript?

-If you are using [ESDoc types](https://esdoc.org/manual/tags.html), and an IDE/Editor that supports Intellisense (code completion and typing).
+If you are using [ESDoc types](https://esdoc.org/manual/tags.html) and an IDE/Editor that supports Intellisense (code completion and typing).
 Complexity like this is not necessary.

 > How do you set-up this package to use a custom database?

-You can update the [database wrapper](https://github.com/nuxy/nodejs-restful-jsonapi-seed/blob/master/src/lib/Database.js) example to use any [DBMS](https://www.npmjs.com/search?q=dbms) package available, while  extending the application [SessionStore](https://github.com/nuxy/nodejs-restful-jsonapi-seed/blob/master/src/lib/SessionStore.js) to use a compatible [Connection Session Store](https://github.com/expressjs/session#compatible-session-stores) module.
+You can update the [database wrapper](https://github.com/nuxy/nodejs-restful-jsonapi-seed/blob/master/src/lib/Database.js) example to use any [DBMS](https://www.npmjs.com/search?q=dbms) package available while  extending the application [SessionStore](https://github.com/nuxy/nodejs-restful-jsonapi-seed/blob/master/src/lib/SessionStore.js) to use a compatible [Connection Session Store](https://github.com/expressjs/session#compatible-session-stores) module.

 ## Windows support